sophiebatten123/GinAmore/README.md

 ## Admin
 ***

+The products and cocktail features of the site all follow CRUD functionality allowing the admin user to create, read, update and delete products and cocktails on the site.
+This functionality can all be done through the front end of the site, providing updated messages at each stage.

 ### Add Product

 Admin are able to add products on the site using the site admin button at the top of the page.
 Upon clicking this admin users are given a form containing vital product information as seen below.